Public Holidays in 2024: Maximise Your Long Weekends

 Where to go:

-It's another 4 days of leave for a 9-day break!
+It's 4 days of leave for a 9-day break!
 This gives you enough time to head somewhere further, such as Europe – and take a break from the sweltering heat in Singapore!
 Whether it’s immersing in a world of fashion in Paris, sightseeing and enjoying gelato in Spain, or soaking in the rich culture in Austria, feed that wanderlust so you can return more energised!

-December 2024
+December 2025

 Public holiday: